Constantin Film

-The Constantin Film AG is a German mini-major film production and distribution company based in Munich.
-The company, which belongs to Swiss media conglomerate Highlight Communications AG, is a large independent German maker and distributor of productions in the entire field of audio-visual fiction and non-fiction.
-Company activity is based on the five pillars of film production/procurement of rights, TV production, film distribution, home entertainment and licence trading/TV exploitation.
-Constantin Film AG has released 36 of the 100 most successful German films of the last 20 years, including four of the Top 5: Manitou's Shoe (11.7 million viewers), Traumschiff Surprise – Periode 1 (9 million), Fack ju Göhte (7.3 million) and Fack ju Göhte 2 (7.7 million).
-The Fack ju Göhte trilogy was concluded in 2017 with Fack ju Göhte 3 (6 million viewers) and is now the most successful German film series of all time.
-Internationally, Constantin Film is best known for the successful Resident Evil film franchise, which has earned US$1.2 billion worldwide to date and is also known as the highest-grossing film series based on a video game.
-Most recent successes include TV series Shadowhunters, which won four People's Choice Awards in 2018, and the live-action Resident Evil television series.
-Constantin has also been involved in 20th Century Fox's Fantastic Four film franchise.
-Other productions include bestseller adaption The Silence and Monster Hunter.
+Constantin Film AG is a German film production company based in Munich.
+The company, which belongs to Swiss media conglomerate Highlight Communications AG, is a large independent German maker and distributor of productions.

+As of 2019, Constantin had released 36 of the 100 most successful German films of the previous 20 years, including four of the top five: Manitou's Shoe, Traumschiff Surprise – Periode 1, Fack ju Göhte and Fack ju Göhte 2.
+The Fack ju Göhte trilogy was concluded in 2017 with Fack ju Göhte 3, becoming the most successful German film series of all time.

+Internationally, Constantin Film is best known for the commercially successful Resident Evil film franchise, which had earned US$1.2 billion worldwide by May 2017 and was also known as the highest-grossing film series based on a video game.
+More recently, TV series include Shadowhunters, which won four People's Choice Awards in 2018, and the live-action Resident Evil television series.
+Constantin has also been involved in 20th Century Fox and Marvel Studios's Fantastic Four film franchise.
+Other productions include bestseller adaptation The Silence and video game adaptation Monster Hunter.

+In October 2021, Constantin films formed a partnership with Upgrade Productions, which aims to develop and produce quality local-language productions for a worldwide audience, in collaboration with Bron Releasing, which became its sales and distribution arm.